Uemerson/go-roadmap/learn-the-basics/data-types/README.md

 ### Structs

 In GO struct is named collection of fields.
 These fields can be of different types.
 Struct acts as a container of related data of heterogeneous data type.

+## Reference Types

+### Slices

+Slices are dynamically sized, reference into the elements of an array.
+As mentioned above arrays are of fixed size, so slices give a more flexible interface to arrays.
+A slice is a reference type as it internally references an array.
+It is internally represented by three fields

+- Address to the underlying array
+- Length of the slice
+- Capacity of the slice

+Slices are typed by the type of the underlying array element, not by its length or capacity.
+Thus two slices will be of the same type if the type of the underlying array is same irrespective of its length and capacity.
+The built in append function can be used to add more values to the underlying array.
+If on using append function the length of the slice increases by current capacity, then a new slice is allocated of double the capacity and elements of the current slice are copied to that.

+**The built in function len can you used to get the current length of the sliceInitialising a slice**

+### Channels

+Channels provide synchronization and communication between goroutines.
+You can think of it as a pipe through which goroutines can send values and receive values.
+The operation <- is used to send or receive, with direction of arrow specifying the direction of flow of data

+Channel are of two types

+- Unbuffered Channel- It doesn't have any capacity to hold and values and thus

+  - Send on a channel is block unless there is another goroutine to receive.
+  - Receive is block until there is another goroutine on the other side to send.

+- Buffered Channel- You can specify the size of buffer here and for them

+  - Send on a buffer channel only blocks if the buffer is full
+  - Receive is the only block is buffer of the channel is empty

+A channel holds data of a particular type at a time.
+While creating a channel, the type of data l has to be specified while initializing a new channel.
+Channel can be created using make.

+### Maps

+maps are golang builtin datatype similar to a hash which map key to a value. maps are referenced data types.
+When you assign one map to another both refer to the same underlying map.

+**Zero Value:** zero value of a map is nil

+### Pointers

+Pointer is a variable that holds a memory address of another variable. **Zero Value:** The zero value of a pointer is nil.

+### Functions

+n Go function are values and can be passed around like a value.
+Basically, function can be used as first-order objects and can be passed around.
+A function has a name, arguments and returns values.
+Also, note that there are some important differences between method and function in Go.

+### Interface

+Interface is a type in Go which is a collection of method signatures.
+Any type which implements all methods of the interface is of that interface type.
+Zero value of an interface is nil.

+**Interface are implemented implicitly**

+There is no explicit declaration that a type implements an interface.
+In fact, in Go there doesn't exist any "implements" keyword similar to Java.
+A type implements an interface if it implements all the methods of the interface.

+It is correct to define a variable of an interface type and we can assign any concrete type value to this variable if the concrete type implements all the methods of the interface.

+**Special case of empty interface**

+An empty interface has no methods, hence by default all concrete types implement the empty interface.
+If you write a function that accepts an empty interface then you can pass any type to that function.

 # Reference(s)